symfoni/bachelor/README.md

 The demo is dependent on a verifiable registry, which for simplicity is a json file called ```verifiableRegistry.json```.
 It consists of key-value pair where the key is the name of the agent and the value is its main DID address.
 See, ```verifiableRegistry.template.json```, for further help.
 To gather the main DID addresses, use the APIs endpoints for fetching each agents main identifier, e.g, ```/symfoni/mainIdentifier/```.

+### Connect smartphone to local server

+The express server is run on a local machine unless it is chosen to be deployed somewhere.
+In order for a mobile phone to access the server that is running on a local computer it needs to know the IPV4 address of said computer.
+The IPV4 can be found by typing ```ipconfig``` on a windows machine, and ```ifconfig``` on either Linux or Mac.
+When the IPV4 address is found, replace the IPV4 string with your actual IPV4 address on line 11 in ```./app/api.constants.ts```.

 ### Starting the demo

 Start the demo by opening two terminals and typing,